 Having pointed out the small ecological units, we need to learn more about the principal structures and processes in ecosystems.
 Here, one often takes as an example a uniform deciduous forest stand of zonobiome VI, which has a manageable size and is easily 'walkable'.

-If the stand comprises a very specific, limited and homogeneous society, for example a forest, a bog, etc., then it is more appropriately called a biocenosis.
-A unit of plants and animals, including the rooted soil and the air layer near the soil, into which the plant organs project, is called a biogeocenosis (in short: biogeocoenosis).
-The biogeocenosis 'deciduous forest' describes the static picture, the spatial structure, the organisms.
+If the stand comprises a very specific, limited and homogeneous society, for example a forest, a bog, etc., then it is more appropriately called a biocoenosis.
+A unit of plants and animals, including the rooted soil and the air layer near the soil, into which the plant organs project, is called a biogeocoenosis (in short: biogeocene).
+The biogeocoenosis 'deciduous forest' describes the static picture, the spatial structure, the organisms.
 In such a plant community, however, a material cycle and an energy flow constantly take place.
 Together with the animal organisms and the inorganic environment, the plants form a dynamic structure, an ecosystem, which is not closed in itself, because there is a supply of energy from outside through solar radiation and a supply of matter through precipitation, gas exchange, dust deposition, etc., but at the same time there is also a release of energy in the form of disordered heat energy and matter (water running off or seeping away, through gas exchange, etc.).
 The dynamic picture of such a spatial section, i.e. the essential structures and processes, is studied by ecosystem biology.

-The total plant dry matter in a biogeocone is its phytomass, and that of animals is its zoo mass.
+The total plant dry matter in a biogeocene is its phytomass, and that of animals is its zoo mass.
 Together they form the biomass.
 With regard to the role played by each group of organisms in the ecosystem, a distinction is made:

 1. Producers: They are autotrophic plants that store light energy as chemical energy during photosynthesis by forming organic compounds from CO2 and H2O and extracting mineral nutrients and water from the soil.